 Hedgehogs are unusual animals with unusual characteristics, to say the least!
 While they are often mistaken for marsupials because of their appearance, they are actually a different type of mammal.
 They do not have a pouch and are not related to any other marsupials.
 Instead, they are considered “spiny mammals.”

 Mammals and marsupials are not exclusive, though.
 Marsupials are actually a type of mammal, which is used to describe most furry, warm-blooded animals.
-However, hedgehogs are not marsupials, even though they are mammals.
+So are hedgehogs marsupials?
+No, hedgehogs are not marsupials, even though they are mammals.

 What Type of Mammal is a Hedgehog?